nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/atos.md

 ## Technology Focus

-### Core Technology Areas

-During tenure at Atos, primary technical work centered on the **HP CCM (Customer Communications Management)** platform as part of Atos's HP technology alliance strategy.
-Work encompassed:

-- **HP CCM Software** — Computer Telephony Integration (CTI) component for call center operations
-- **Ericsson NASP Platform** — Telephony infrastructure and call routing
-- **Siebel CRM** — Integrated customer relationship management system (customized by Accenture)
-- **Custom Telephony Solutions** — User Telephony Bar developed by Harpa Italia
-- **Infrastructure:** HP Unix systems, HP ProLiant servers, Oracle Database running on SUN 10K
-- **Storage Infrastructure:** EMC Symmetrix storage system

-### Project Focus: Telecom Italia Mobile (TIM) Project 119

-As an Integration Consultant, tenure was entirely allocated to **Project 119** for Telecom Italia Mobile—a comprehensive call center technical and software architecture initiative supporting the emergency and customer service line (119 number).

-**Project Architecture:**
-- **Telephony Layer:** Ericsson NASP platform for call switching and routing
-- **CTI Component:** HP CCM Software (primary Atos responsibility)
-- **User Interface:** Custom Telephony Bar developed by Harpa Italia
-- **CRM Integration:** Siebel CRM (customized by Accenture) backed by Oracle Database on SUN 10K
-- **Storage:** EMC Symmetrix storage infrastructure

-**Organizational Structure:**
-The project operated under a complex contractor ecosystem:
-- **Primary Contractors:** Ericsson (telephony), HP (CTI/telephony bar), Accenture (CRM customization)
-- **System Integrators:** Atos, Pride, Sema, and others—each with distinct relationships to primary contractors
-- **Oversight:** Telesoft (Telecom Italia Group company) providing architectural governance
-- **Work Location:** Primary office at TIM Via Tiburtina (Rome); frequent visits to TIM Via di Tor Pagnotta (Rome)

-### Role and Responsibilities

-Primary responsibilities encompassed production and pre-production support:
-- Production and pre-production testing and readiness activities
-- Hardware system administration and management
-- Cross-component technical coordination and troubleshooting
-- Waterfall release cycle support, including off-hours deployments during planned maintenance windows (nights and weekends)
-- Collaboration with technical teams representing all system components
-- Direct production system access and administration—a practice unthinkable by today's security standards
+During my time at Atos, the work centered on **Project 119 for Telecom Italia Mobile**—a call center system supporting TIM's emergency and customer service line.
+The project was the quintessential late-1990s enterprise architecture: Ericsson handled telephony, HP's call center management software managed the computer-telephone integration, Siebel CRM stored customer data, and everything ran on massive, expensive, proprietary hardware—Sun and HP servers, Oracle databases, EMC storage systems.
+Each vendor component was tightly integrated through custom middleware and careful coordination across teams from Atos, Accenture, and other system integrators.

+My role was **Integration Consultant**, responsible for keeping the system stable and ready for production.
+This meant production and pre-production testing, hardware administration, coordinating across technical teams, and ensuring releases executed smoothly during scheduled maintenance windows (usually nights and weekends).

 ### Waterfall Cycles, Direct Access, and the Operational Reality of That Era